 The Ethos of Jessie Younghusband School

-OFSTED inspected the school in July 2010 judging the school to be outstanding.
-This judgement was confirmed again in July 2013.
+OFSTED inspected the school in July 2013 and judged the school to be outstanding.
 The report praised the behaviour of the children and also the emphasis placed by the school on the well-being of our children.

 The aims of the school are well established and are reflected in the everyday behaviour and attitudes of all those involved with the school.